ionvop/fakku-viewer-releases/README.md

 # fakku-viewer-releases
-Release builds for my closed source (for now) totally legit Fakku reader program that was coincidentally uploaded on April 1
+Release builds for my closed source (for now) Fakku reader program that totally works and definitely legit that just so happens to be made on April 1 in which I can assure has nothing to do with it